gregkorossy/Android-Support-Preference-V7-Fix/README.md

     // do something with inputType
 }
 ```
-> **Note!** Watch out for the correct package name when importing `EditTextPreference`, it should come from `com.takisoft.fix.support.v7.preference`.
-If you import from the wrong package (i.e. `android.support.v7.preference`), the `getEditText()` method will not be available, however, the XML attributes will still be forwarded and processed by the `EditText`.
+> **Note!** Watch out for the correct package name when importing `EditTextPreference`, it should come from `com.takisoft.preferencex`.
+If you import from the wrong package (i.e. `androidx.preference`), the `getEditText()` method will not be available, however, the XML attributes will still be forwarded and processed by the `EditText`.

 ---

 ## Version
-The current stable version is **27.1.1.1**.
+The current stable version is **1.0.0-alpha1**.

 ## Notes #
 This demo / bugfix is set to work on API level 14+.